 I spoke to a Kroger customer service associate in October 2022 and was told that, once you place your order, a Kroger associate (or a personal shopper from a third-party service) will pick up your items, notify you of any substitutions or out-of-stock products and deliver your groceries during a time slot that you select.
 In addition to delivery, you can also choose grocery pickup at many locations.

 To see if Kroger Delivery is available in your area, visit Kroger.com and enter your ZIP code.

 How Does Kroger Delivery Work?

-Kroger Delivery works by sending your grocery list to a personal shopper with a third-party service who will pick up your items and deliver them to you.
+Kroger Delivery works by sending your grocery list to a Kroger associate (or shopper from a third-party service) who will pick up your items and deliver them to you.

 Before you get started, make sure Kroger Delivery is available in your area.
 Once you’ve confirmed that it is, follow these steps to place your first order:

 1. Download the App or Create an Account Online